openshift/training/beta-4-setup.md

     journalctl -f -u openshift-master
     journalctl -f -u openshift-node
-    journalctl -f -u openshift-sdn-master
-    journalctl -f -u openshift-sdn-node

-**Note:** You will want to do this on the other nodes as they are added, but you will not need the `master`-related services.
-These instructions will not appear again.
+**Note:** You will want to do this on the other nodes, but you won't need the "-master" service.
+You may also wish to watch the Docker logs, too.

 **Note:** There is an appendix on configuring [Log Aggregation](#appendix---infrastructure-log-aggregation)